AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/pdf-modules.md

 >You do not need to use Microsoft Word template modules to use a Microsoft Word template with the PDF&nbsp;Services Generate document module.
 -->

-To use the Generate document module with a [!DNL Microsoft Word] template, you must first create the template.
+To use the Generate document module with a Microsoft Word template, you must first create the template.
 For instructions, search for "Create a template" in the Microsoft Office documentation.

 Fill in the Generate document module fields as follows: